William Grinly

 William 'Spread Eagle' Grinly (also Grinley, Grindley or Grindlay) (1748 – 1827) was a British soldier, merchant, and mariner during the 18th and 19th centuries, known for his often distinctive dress and flamboyant character.

 Life and family

 Early years

 Grinly was born in Borrowstounness, near Edinburgh in 1748, to a prominent seafaring family.
 His father and all three of his brothers were shipowners and shipmasters, and as a young man he travelled extensively as part of the family merchant shipping business, including going supercargo to Holland, France, Spain, Russia, and America.

 During his early travels Grinly was shipwrecked multiple times and twice captured by privateers.
 In the late 18th century, he was aboard the Isabella when it was captured on its homeward journey, and the entire ship's company robbed and marooned, with Grinly being stripped of all his possessions apart from his watch.
-Several of the shipwrecks he survived, particularly off of the coast of France, saw the entire ship and all cargo lost.
+Several of the shipwrecks he survived, particularly off the coast of France, saw the entire ship and all cargo lost.